Code-Institute-Submissions/Finess_Interios/README.md

 The website also includes the possibility to navigate between pages, photo and video gallery and contact form sendable to the form dump page of CI.

-## Features

-- Responsive on all device sizes;

-- Interactivity throgh video playing and contact form.

 ## Technologies Used

 ### Languages